 Making sure that you are aware of and understand your data flows, have clear and clearly understood policies in place, are engaged on security issues and have all of your processes and procedures in place is a must.

-Good, well thought out and compliant policies will enable you, your customers, your employees and, most importantly, the information regulator to recognise that you take the data processing rules and cyber security seriously.
+Good, well thought out and compliant policies will enable you, your customers, your employees and, most importantly, the information regulator, to recognise that you take the data processing rules and cyber security seriously.
 This will engender confidence in your organisation, and it lowers your risk if subject to investigation following a failure.

 How can we help?

 We have experience and expertise in data protection and cyber security at every stage including policy assessment and drafting, insurance, data subject access requests, cross-border data flows, cyber breach, litigation and dealing with information regulators.
 A member of our team also advised the UK Government on the Data Protection Act 2018, giving us a unique understanding of the new data regime.